zhangyuang/node-ffi-rs/README.md

 - call parameters in Rust environment which are allocated in the heap like `String`
 - return value which in C environment which are allocated in the heap like `char*`

-At default, `ffi-rs` will free all of memory both call parameters and return value(except functionConstructor).
+At default, `ffi-rs` will free call parameters memory which are allocated in Rust.

-In some cases, the called c function also free memory has been allocated after ffi-call will cause repeated release error.
+But not free the return value from c side since some c dynamic library will manage their memory automatically(when ffi-rs >= 1.0.79)

-For avoid this error, there are two ways to prevent `ffi-rs` free memory automatically
+There are two ways to prevent `ffi-rs` release memory

-- set `freeResultMemory: false` when call `load` method
+- set `freeResultMemory: false` when call `load` method, the default value is false

 If you set freeResultMemory to false, `ffi-rs` will not release the return result memory which was allocated in c environment